jembi/openhim-core-js/docs/dev-guide/api-ref.md

 The response status code will be `200` if successful and the response body will contain an array of mediator objects.
 See the [mediators schema](https://github.com/jembi/openhim-core-js/blob/master/src/model/mediators.coffee).

 **Note:** All password types returned in a mediator's config will be masked.
-To get view the password, the heartbeat endpoint must be used by a mediator to retrieve config.
+To view the password, the heartbeat endpoint must be used by a mediator to retrieve config.

 #### Add a mediator